dappnode/DAppNodePackage-raiden/README.md

 Your keystore is now uploaded.
 Now we need to tell the package that you want to use that keystore

 * Go to Environment Variables
-* Type the password of your newly uploaded keystore (address is not needed, it will be automatically detected)
+* Type the password of your newly uploaded keystore (address is not necessary, it will be automatically detected)
 * Hit update environment variables

 ![](https://i.imgur.com/sjKiw1s.png)